5 people favorited this theater

 Built on the the site of the 900 seat Dreamland Variety Theatre of 1923, which was later re-named Dreamland Cinema.
 It was adjacent to the massive Dreamland Amusement Park on Marine Terrace located on the sea front.

 Inside the auditorium seating was provided for 1,328 in the stalls and 722 in the balcony.
-The interior design was by John Bird-Iles (son of the owner of the complex) and sculpures of sea nymphs set into recesses each side of the auditorium were the work of Eric Aumonier.
+The interior design was by John Bird-Iles (son of the owner of the complex) and sculptures of sea nymphs set into recesses each side of the auditorium were the work of Eric Aumonier.
 The cinema had a fully equipped stage and has a 40ft wide proscenium.
 It was equipped with a Western Electric(WE) sound system.
-There is a Compton-Noterman 4Manual/19Rank theatre organ with illuminated console and a grand piano attached which was opened by Lewis Gerard.
+There is a Compton-Noterman 4Manual/19Rank theatre organ with illuminated console and a grand piano attached which was opened by organist Lewis Gerard.

 The cinema was closed from 1940 due to the war and didn’t re-open until 1st July 1946.
-The Dreamland Cinema was tripled and re-opened on 22nd April 1973 with two cinemas in the former balcony which seated 378 and 376.
+The Dreamland Cinema was twinned and re-opened on 22nd April 1973 with two cinemas in the former balcony which seated 378 and 376.
 The former stalls area became a live theatre using the full facilities of the stage.
 However the live theatre was not a success and closed on 11th January 1975 and was converted into a bingo hall.

 A third screen seating 60 persons and using video projection was created in what had previously been the balcony bar area.
 This opened on 10th May 1981 and continued until closing in 1993 when the Dutch firm Bembom Brothers took over the running of the cinema and amusement park.